-Sun or Shade: For best results, plant the bulbs in full sun or in an area that will be sunny during early spring.
+Sun or Shade: For best results, plant chionodoxa bulbs in full sun or in an area that will be sunny during early spring.

 Soil Conditions: Plant chionodoxa in well-drained soil that is moist in spring, but never soggy.

-Shade and Woodland Gardens: Chionodoxa are perfectly suited to woodland gardens, where their natural beauty mixes easily with other spring-flowering bulbs and perennials.
+Shade and Woodland Gardens: Chionodoxa are perfect for woodland gardens, where their natural beauty mixes easily with other spring-flowering bulbs and perennials.
 In shade gardens, they are good companions for smaller-scale perennials such as primroses, pulmonaria, corydalis and tiarella.

-Lawns: Chionodoxa bulbs can also be planted directly into a lawn.
-Their perky flowers will bloom before the grass begins to green up, and their foliage will usually die back by the time the lawn needs mowing.
+Lawns: Chionodoxa bulbs can be planted in a sunny or partly sunny lawn.
+Their perky flowers bloom before the grass begins to green up, and the foliage usually dies back by the time the lawn needs mowing.